What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 The inside of a premium AOS isn't just an empty can.
 It contains a complex series of baffles and chambers designed to force oil out of the air.
 Advanced units often feature dual-chamber or labyrinth designs that create a long, complicated path for crankcase gases to travel through.
 As the air navigates these passages, the heavier oil droplets can't make the sharp turns.
 They collide with the internal surfaces, coalesce, and drain away.
 This intricate design is key to separating the maximum amount of oil before the air is recirculated.
 The best part is that modern designs achieve this high level of efficiency while remaining compliant with emissions regulations, so you don't have to compromise performance for legality.

-How Swirl Pot Design Maximizes Efficiency
+How Swirl Pot Technology Maximizes Efficiency

 To further improve separation, many high-end air oil separators incorporate a swirl pot.
 This feature uses physics to its advantage by forcing the incoming air and oil mixture into a vortex, or a swirling cyclone pattern.
 This cyclonic action slings the heavier oil droplets outward against the walls of the chamber through centrifugal force, where they stick and drain down to be collected.
 This process is incredibly effective at separating even very fine oil mist from the air.
 When combined with a labyrinth or chambered design, a swirl pot ensures that your engine receives the cleanest possible air, which is vital for maintaining performance in demanding applications and getting the most out of your Subaru WRX upgrades.

-Top Air Oil Separator Brands for Your Subaru
+The Best Air Oil Separator Brands for Your Subaru

 When you start looking for an Air Oil Separator, you’ll find a few key players in the Subaru performance world.
 Each brand brings a slightly different design philosophy to the table, but all aim to solve the same core problem: keeping oil out of your intake system.
 Choosing the right one often comes down to your specific build, budget, and performance goals.
 Let’s look at some of the most trusted names and what makes their products stand out.